Enums in OpenAPI

 according to the JSON Schema Specification.
 The enum

 keyword restricts the value of a JSON property to a fixed set of values.
-It must be an array with at least one element, and each element must be unique.
+The value must be an array with at least one element and each element must be unique.

 For example, the following code defines a property called status